 Leaders in Energy Efficiency Financing (LEEF)

-The Leaders in Energy Efficiency Financing (LEEF) Network is a regionally-focused program of the Sustainable Endowments Institute (SEI).
-Last year SEI launched the Billion Dollar Green Challenge to encourage nonprofit institutions to invest a combined total of one billion dollars in self-managed revolving funds to finance energy efficiency improvements.
+The Leaders in Energy Efficiency Financing (LEEF) Network was a regionally-focused program of the Sustainable Endowments Institute (SEI).
+In 2011, SEI launched the Billion Dollar Green Challenge to encourage nonprofit institutions to invest a combined total of one billion dollars in self-managed revolving funds to finance energy efficiency improvements.
 Recently, the Barr Foundation helped SEI establish the LEEF Network in Massachusetts, a program specifically focused on implementing green revolving funds (GRFs) in higher education, healthcare, municipalities, and non-profits.
 SEI received additional support from The John Merck Fund to include Maine, New Hampshire, Rhode Island and Connecticut.
-Vermont is covered under an existing program partnership with the Vermont Energy Investment Corporation.
+Vermont was covered under an existing program partnership with the Vermont Energy Investment Corporation.

 What We Do